ishuen/comparison/readme.md

 * threUpper: The path will connect the point(health_value, taste_value) on both sides(connect it twice) if a*health_value + b*teaste_value > threUpper
 * For now, a = 0.5, b = 0.5, they represent the importance of taste and health.
 * Usually, threLower can be 1 to 1.5, and threUpper can be 6 to 7.
 It depends on the distribution of input data.

-## TODO

-* Remove the old view pages, the codes marked as comment which were remained to prevent from sudden changes